 Where: De Pere Sportsmen's Club - Club House

-When: The De Pere Sportsmen's Club will be conducting their fall Hunter Education classes on September 5th, 7th, 12th and 15th.
-Classes will run from 6:00 pm to 9:00 pm.
+When: I know it's still winter, but, think spring.
+The De Pere Sportsmen's Club will be conducting their spring Hunter Education classes on April 17th, 19th, 24th and 26th.
+Classes will run from 6:00 pm to 9:00 pm with the exception of the 26th which will start at 5:00 pm.
+All these classes are mandatory.
 All sign up must be done online.
 Go to the DNR web site located here and click the enroll button to sign up for the up coming class.
-In addition to the online enrollment, there will be a mandatory registration at the club on Tuesday August 14th from 6:30 pm to 7:30 pm at which time you will be given your study material and pay a $10 fee.
-These fall classes fill up quickly.
-Don't hesitate too long.
+In addition to the online enrollment, there will be a mandatory registration at the club on Wednesday, March 27th from 6:00 pm to 7:00 pm at which time you will be given your study material and pay a $10 fee.
+These spring classes fill up quickly, so don't hesitate too long.

 Additional Questions: Dennis Dugre at 920-494-9227 & Rick Allcox at 920-819-2574